 Civil Society Organizations (CSOs) are characterized by their nonprofit nature, by their legal and voluntary creation and administration, and by the many legal formats that they can assume (such as cooperatives, associations, foundations, and religious organizations).
 Despite being nonprofits, CSOs can carry out income-generating activities, so long as these activities are coherent with their objectives.

-To create a Community Land Trust, the legal person to be created could be organized under some predetermined format of a Civil Society Organization: an association, a foundation, or a cooperative.
-However, the framework of a CLT’s objectives also allows for the creation of a legal person based on other forms of social organization or management of assets and common projects, such as a consortium or condominium.
+To create a Community Land Trust, the legal entity to be created could be organized under some predetermined format of a Civil Society Organization: an association, a foundation, or a cooperative.
+However, the framework of a CLT’s objectives also allows for the creation of a legal entity based on other forms of social organization or management of assets and common projects, such as a consortium or condominium.
 Each of these options has its limits and possibilities.
-Therefore, the choice of format for creating a legal person to initiate a CLT must take into account which of these options best fits the local context, demands, and needs.
+Therefore, the choice of format for creating a legal entity to initiate a CLT must take into account which of these options best fits the local context, demands, and needs.

 Associations and Foundations